graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/device_selection.rst

 operation will be created.
 This may be used as an alternative to profiling for graphs with dynamic control flow.

-The options can be used at the same time by treating them as command line switches, eg. ``--executable_cache_path=/tmp/cache --allow_nans``
+Multiple options can be specified at the same time by concatenating them like command line switches, for example: ``--executable_cache_path=/tmp/cache --allow_nans``.

 Caching of compiled executables